jamacz/mink/README.md

 Furthermore, complex functions such as `**` (multiplication) and `//` (division/modulo) can also be optimised to just a few CPU instructions.

-Here is a table of which functions each optimisation flag optimises:
+Here is a table of which standard library functions each optimisation flag optimises:

 |             | `-u 2` | `-u 3` | `-u 4` |
 | ----------- | ------ | ------ | ------ |